travelgateX/Issue-tracker/README.md

 ## Missing a feature?

-If you are missing a feature or if you have an idea for additional functionality, please file an issue in the [TravelgateX Feature Requests repository](https://github.com/travelgateX/Feature-Requests).
+If you are missing a feature or if you have an idea for additional functionality, please help us to improve by submitting an issue to this GitHub repository.

+## Want to know about our Roadmap?
+Check our Roadmap Project